base-org/pessimism/docs/architecture/etl.markdown

 </div>
 {% endraw %}

 **NOTE:** The component graph used in the ETL is represented as a _DAG_ (Directed Acyclic Graph), meaning that no bipartite edge relationships should exist between two components (`c1`, `c2`) where `c1-->c2` && `c2-->c1`.
-While there are no explicit checks for this in the code software, it should be impossible given that all components declare entrypoint register dependencies within their metadata, meaning that a component could only be susceptible to bipartite connectivity in the circumstance where a component registry definition declares inversal input->output of an existing component.
+While there are no explicit checks for this in the code software, it should be impossible given that all components declare entrypoint register dependencies within their metadata, meaning that a component could only be susceptible to bipartite connectivity in the circumstance where a component registry definition declares inversal input->output of an existing process

 ### Pipeline

-Pipelines are used to represent some full component path in a DAG based `ComponentGraph`.
+Pipelines are used to represent some full component path in a DAG based `ProcessGraph`.
 A pipeline is a sequence of components that are connected together in a way to express meaningful ETL operations for extracting some heuristic input for consumption by the Risk Engine.

 ### Pipeline States